 Purslane – tends to appear after the soil warms in late spring or early summer.
 It’s common in rich, fertile soil.
 The succulent stems and leaves stay close to the ground.
 Young leaves and stems are edible.
 The tiny flowers at the stem tips quickly give way to seedpods.
 Purslane seeds can persist in soil for years, making them a perennial.
 It is heat and drought tolerant.
 It’s known as the Dolly Parton flower because it blooms from 9am to 5pm.
 The colors of the stems are tinted red.
 They’re also round.
 The leaves are paddle-shaped, flat and alternately arranged.

-Grassy weeds can be a little more difficult to identify than broadleaf weeds because they can resemble regular turf grasses.
+Grassy weeds can be a little more difficult to identify in your lawn than broadleaf weeds because they can resemble regular turf grasses.
 We will contend with Poa Annua, aka Bluegrass as well as Rescuegrass, Crabgrass, and Dallisgrass.

 Rescuegrass- One of the most commonly seen grassy weeds in Central Texas at this time of year.
 While this grass is very beneficial to wildlife as a food source throughout the state, it’s typically not something we like to see in our manicured lawns.
 The good news is, this grass weed will naturally die off as the weather warms over the next month or two.
 Winter annual grassy weed with a drooping, panicle inflorescence consisting of strongly flattened spikelets, each containing 4-9 florets.
 Leaf sheaths hairy, upper surface of blades may sometimes be hairy, and a prominent membranous ligule.